andy-guttridge/tribehub_drf/testing.md

 ### Test 16

 Passing in the user's own id to this endpoint while logged in as a family admin user should make the user account inactive, delete the user profile, delete the tribe and all the user profiles associated with the tribe, and make all the user accounts associated with the tribe inactive.
 It should return a HTTP 200 code with a message of 'The user account has been successfully deleted.'
-This test was performed with a user id of 2 corresponding to user *chief1*, while also logged in as that user.
+This test was performed with a user id of 14 corresponding to user *chief3*, while also logged in as that user.

-Result: PASS
+**Result: PASS**

 <p align="center">
     <img src="readme_media/testing/account16.png" width=800>
 </p>

-The user profiles for both *chief1* and *family1a* were seen to have been made inactive in the Django admin panel.
-The profiles for both users and the tribe to which they both belonged (*Tribe1*) were confirmed to have been deleted.
+The user profiles for *chief3*, *family3a*, *family3b*, *family3c* and *family3d* were seen to have been made inactive in the Django admin panel.
+The profiles for both users and the tribe to which they both belonged (*Tribe3*) were confirmed to have been deleted.

 ## `/tribe` GET
 ### Test 17

-When not authenticated, the endpoint should return a 403 error - PASS
+When not authenticated, the endpoint should return a 403 error.

+**Result: PASS**

 <p align="center">
     <img src="readme_media/testing/tribe1.png" width=800>